-It is normal to have some joint swelling after therapy.
+It is normal to have some joint pain swelling immediately after therapy.
 Ice may be applied to your joint for comfort, to help reduce this swelling, and to decrease your pain.
 Your nurse, doctor, and pharmacist will work together for the best pain control plan.